ResourcesArticles

 • Keep your credit utilization ratio low.
 The credit utilization ratio refers to the percentage of your credit balance compared to the total available credit limit.
 Aim to keep it below 30% to improve your credit score.
 For example, if the available credit limit is $10,000, keep the outstanding balance below $3,000.

 • Use expense tracking and management tools like Ramp.
 With Ramp, you can make your business spending smarter.
-Our expense management software helps you save time by providing an easy and efficient way to track your business expenses, simplify vendor payments, set employee spending limits, and more.
+Our expense management software and corporate expense cards help you save time by providing an easy and efficient way to track your business expenses, simplify vendor payments, set employee spending limits, and more.

-With these tips, you can optimize your business credit card usage, build a positive credit history, and leverage the numerous rewards and benefits of responsible financial management.
+With these tips, you can optimize your business credit card usage, build business credit, and reap the benefits of responsible financial management.

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.